 I started getting anonymous threats at the office.
 Wow.
 My life is getting so interesting that I just want to die.
 But strangely, I am not scared.
 I almost hope that the enemy (even I have enemies… Hilarious…) catch me, hurt me.
 I am sure I won’t feel anything more.

 The cold war with my dad still going on with Mom taking all the responsibility of buffering us.
 I wish I knew how to at least create a crack.

 Maggie keeps calling and I keep ignoring.
 Poor thing.
 She was with me when I needed a friend the most.
 But I am coward.
 Ungrateful and feeling less.
 I don’t deserve her friendship.
 So I don’t return her calls.
 I hate myself.

 Another meeting scheduled with Chase.
 I talked with Michael.
 He remembered.
 Can I ever forget?
 Those days were so full of Tristan.
 Even now, it is.
 The former because of his presence, the latter because of his absence.

 No clue on the sabotage yet.
 I am just glad it’s off my shoulders.
 Coward.
 I hate myself again.
 Whatever I built myself into, is so soulless that it is crumbling at the lightest tension.
 Not so strong after all.

 He was alone at home when I went there today evening.
 The thing between us can be best described as Ice cold silence.
 I swear I could hear the swish of the curtains.
 Curtains that Sophia helped me buy.

 Dad called me Letty.
 It was what he called me, exclusively.
-No one had the right over that name.
+No one had the right to that name.
 Not even mom.
 Hearing it after so long, the dam burst.
 The ice melted.
-We both breathed sigh of relief.
+We both breathed a sigh of relief.